MathsJam/mathsjam-site/gathering/uk/archive/2024/index.md

 #### Sam Hansen: A Narrative Structure Game
 In this talk Sam will present a new game where the audience will be asked to match narrative structures to a part of mathematical life

-### Katie Steckles: Group Theory and Rubik's Cube
+#### Katie Steckles: Group Theory and Rubik's Cube
 Katie will share some fun things she's been playing with recently to do with the group theory behind Rubik's cube.
 (Don't worry if you don't know what group theory is - an explanation will be included!)

 #### Bruce and Hamish (Edinburgh Mathjam Mathscot): SET Square
-How to make a SET magic square
+How to make a SET magic square.

 #### Christian Lawson-Perfect: Please don't overthink this (I already have)
 One of the beautiful aspects of maths is finding unexpected complexity in simple systems.
 I'll let you decide if this is one of those times.